 Introduction to the tools and techniques of information systems analysis and design and the project management process.
 The analysis and specification of systems requirements will be covered, as well as the design of system data, input, output and processes.
 A typical business case study project will constitute a major portion of the course.
-Prerequisite: COMP 1113, COMP 1893 or COMP 2863 with a minimum grade of C-, or permission of the school.
+Prerequisite(s): COMP 1113, COMP 1893 or COMP 2863 with a minimum grade of C-, or permission of the School of Computer Science.